 Best Foods and Drinks for Heartburn and Reflux

-Relief is not just about removing triggers.
-It is about replacing them with foods that support digestion.
+Managing reflux is not only about removing triggers.
+Replacing them with foods that support healthy digestion is equally important.

 Reflux-Friendly Foods